shuaiguouu/shuaiguouu.github.io/pages/1_profile.md

 ### Self evaluation
 * I\'m familiar with multi-view learning method such as CCA, MCCA, PLS and MvDA.
 * I\'m familiar with dimensional reduction methods such as PCA, LE, LDA, and LLE.
-* I have experience in the usage of 3D CNN, two-stream convolutional network and video classification.
+* I have experience in the usage of 3D CNN, two-stream convolutional network, video classification, music classification and data visualization.

 ### Future Interests
-Multi-view deep learning, multimedia, two-stream convolutional networks, 3D-CNN, video classification, and any other subjects under your supervision.
+Multi-view deep learning, multimedia, video processing, audio processing, and <b> any other subjects under your supervision </b>.

 <hr>
 ## Papers